Peter Bone: Personal life

 Bone married Jeanette Sweeney in 1981, and they had two sons and a daughter.
 In 2016, Bone separated from his wife, who is a Conservative councillor in the Borough of Wellingborough, and they were divorced in 2019.
-Bone is currently in a relationship with physiotherapist Helen Harrison, who has been his senior parliamentary assistant since 2019.
+Bone is currently in a relationship with physiotherapist Helen Harrison, who was his senior parliamentary assistant from 2019 until 2022.

 Bone played cricket as a left-arm bowler for Cambridge Methodists Cricket Club in Leeds.
 He also played cricket as a member of a Parliamentarians team, alongside Crispin Blunt and Hugh Robertson.

 Bone primarily lives in London, but also owns a flat in the Denington Estate (formerly John Lea School site) in Wellingborough.

 In March 2022, a man from Wellingborough pleaded guilty to three malicious communications offences of sending abusive and offensive messages to Bone's office phone relating to the government's COVID-19 restrictions, and was sentenced to 12 weeks in prison, suspended for 12 months.